nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-35.md

 ## What’s New in Web UI for LTS 2021 (Version 3.0.35)

-- The + button for document creation will be displayed when using mobile browsers.<br/>[[WEBUI-1489](https://jira.nuxeo.com/browse/WEBUI-1489)]
+- The document creation button is always displayed when using mobile browsers.<br/>[[WEBUI-1489](https://jira.nuxeo.com/browse/WEBUI-1489)]

 ### Other Noteworthy Changes

-- Fulltext input will be applied and search will be returning corresponding results on clicking search button after disabling auto search on nuxeo-default-search-form.<br/>[[WEBUI-1490](https://jira.nuxeo.com/browse/WEBUI-1490)]
+- Search is launched with the current fulltext input after disabling auto search on the default search form.<br/>[[WEBUI-1490](https://jira.nuxeo.com/browse/WEBUI-1490)]

 ## Learn More